 Yajnavalkya asked Lord Aditya to explain again the concept of Mindlessness (Non-mindedness).
 He explained:

-The mind being engrossed in the transcendent ether, having dropped all the groups of senses and attained the fruit of liberation with the accumulation of virtues of previous incarnations, having driven away all the sins and sufferings by indivisible vastness of Bliss and realising Brahmam Aham (I am Brahman), he becomes one who has discharged his duty.
+Having his mind engrossed in the transcendent ether, having dropped all the groups of senses and attained the fruit of liberation with the accumulation of virtues of previous incarnations, having driven away all the sins and sufferings by indivisible vastness of Bliss and realizing Brahmam Aham (I am Brahman), he becomes one who has discharged his duty.

 Lord Aditya Said to Yajnavalkya “Thou art I. There is no difference due to the omnipresence of Paramatman.
 Then he embraced Yajnavalkya and led to the perfect knowledge.